Treaty of Kiel: Dano-British treaty

 In article III, the United Kingdom was obliged to return all occupied Danish possessions to the Danish king.
-Excepted was the island of Heligoland, where the British king was granted "full and unlimited sovereignty".
+Excepted was the island of Heligoland, where George III was granted "full and unlimited sovereignty".

 In article VI, the Danish king joined the anti-Napoleonic alliance, and obliged himself to maintain an army of 10,000 men that was to be joined to the Allied forces in Northern Germany and likewise be commanded by the Swedish crown prince.
 This Danish contingent was to be treated the same way the Swedish contingent was treated, and the Danish king was to receive an annual 400,000 pounds of British subsidies for maintenance and pay of the army, to be paid in monthly installments as soon as the army entered Allied service.

 Article VIII was concerned with the abolishment of slave trade.
-In article X, the British king promised the Danish king to negotiate further compensation for Denmark's territorial cessions to Sweden in a pending final peace.
+In article X, Britain promised the Danish king to negotiate further compensation for Denmark's territorial cessions to Sweden in a pending final peace.
 In article XIII, older Dano-British treaties were confirmed.

 The articles added in Brussels were concerned with the property of Danish subjects in the colonies or in ceded territories, which was to remain untouched by the British for the next three years, and equal treatment of Danish, British and Hanoveranian subjects, who were not to be prosecuted because of their participation in the war on different sides, nor because of their political or religious beliefs.